andrewmpalka/ArbitrageTracker/README.md

 ```

-  [^API]: [Unofficial Messenger API](https://github.com/Schmavery/facebook-chat-api#projects-using-this-api) is the only way to automate chat functionalities on a user account.
+  [api]: [Unofficial Messenger API](https://github.com/Schmavery/facebook-chat-api#projects-using-this-api) is the only way to automate chat functionalities on a user account.
 We do this by emulating the browser.
 This means doing the exact same GET/POST requests and tricking Facebook into thinking we're accessing the website normally.

   [1]: https://help.github.com/articles/creating-a-pull-request/